kevfarid/KevFarid/README.md

 ![banner](./imgs/banner.png)

-I'm a software developer specialized in frontend developer with 2 years of experience, I passionate about technology and innovation.
+I'm a Software Enginner specialized in Frontend Developer with 2 years of experience, I passionate about technology and innovation.
 I know that one day i'll change the world with my ideas 🖤

+🔭 &nbsp;&nbsp;&nbsp;I’m currently working on <a href="https://github.com/bitsamericas">BITS Americas</a>

 🇨🇴 &nbsp;&nbsp;&nbsp;I'm from Bogotá, Colombia.